ONLYOFFICE/Kubernetes-Docs/README.md

   - NGINX Ingress controller
   - DocumentServer

+Note: You can see the description of the DocumentServer metrics that are visualized in Grafana [here](https://github.com/ONLYOFFICE/Kubernetes-Docs/wiki/Document-Server-Metrics).

 See more details about installing Grafana via Helm [here](https://github.com/bitnami/charts/tree/master/bitnami/grafana).

 ### 2 Access to Grafana via Ingress